Bhutan Photography Tour – 13 Days

 DAY 07: TRONGSA – BUMTHANG

 Following breakfast visit the Ta Dzong museum located on the hill overlooking the Trongsa Dzong.
-The museums main focus is on the history of the monarchy, and is dedicated to the coronation and centenary celebrations of the Bhutanese monarchy with very rare and precious artefacts on display.
+The museums main focus is on the history of the monarchy, and is dedicated to the coronation and centenary celebrations of the Bhutanese monarchy with very rare and precious artifacts on display.